Pallet Racks: What You Should Know

 Hopefully this has been a helpful primer on pallet racks and warehouse storage.
 Though a seemingly straightforward concept, there is actually much to learn about the world of rack systems, pallet shelving and warehouse storage operations.

 If you’re interested in obtaining pallet racks for your warehouse, AK Material Handling Systems can help you through every step of the process, from calculating weight capacity to pallet rack installation.
-We’ve got a large selection of new and used teardrop pallet racks in stock and ready to ship in our Minnesota, Illinois and Pennsylvania warehouses, so give us a call at 800-722-5908 or email us at [email protected] to have a conversation with a pallet rack specialist.
+We’ve got a large selection of new and used teardrop pallet racks in stock and ready to ship nationwide.
+Give us a call at 800-722-5908 or email us at [email protected] to have a conversation with a pallet rack specialist.

 Know What You Need?